Project title: CertiBPM (Certified Business Process Manager)

 Universitatea Politehnica din Timisoara (Applicant organisation)

-- BICERO ltd. (Management co-ordinator & idea)
+BICERO ltd. (Management co-ordinator and idea)

-- proHUMAN Cooperation and Business Management (Core partner)
+proHUMAN Cooperation and Business Management (Core partner)

-- I.S.C.N.
+I.S.C.N.
 GesmbH (Core partner)

-- DENKSTATT Romania SRL (Core partner)
+DENKSTATT Romania SRL (Core partner)

-Current market situation in the BPM area is well described in report "State of Business Process Management - 2010" by P. Harmon and C. Wolf.
-This report summarizes the survey analysis of 264 respondents (companies) from all over the world / across all kinds of industries.
-This analysis stresses that the major drivers of introducing BPM to a company are: "need to save money by reducing costs and/or improving productivity", "need to improve management coordination or organizational responsiveness", "improve customer satisfaction", "improve products".
+The current market situation in the BPM area is well described in the State of Business Process Management - 2010 report by P Harmon and C Wolf.
+This report summarises the survey analysis of 264 respondents (companies) from all over the world and across all kinds of industries.
+This analysis stresses that the major drivers of introducing BPM to a company are: "need to save money by reducing costs and/or improving productivity", "need to improve management coordination or organisational responsiveness", "improve customer satisfaction", "improve products".
 The report statistics shows that more skills are needed and more managers should be trained to improve business processes.